Avowed white supremacist gets life sentence in car attack

 Prosecutors and Fields’ lawyers agreed that federal sentencing guidelines called for a life sentence.
 But in a sentencing memo filed in court last week, his lawyers asked U.S. District Judge Michael Urbanski to consider a sentence of “less than life,” hoping he would take into account Fields’ troubled childhood and mental health issues.

-Before the sentencing, the 22-year-old Fields, accompanied by one of his lawyers, walked to a podium in the courtroom and apologized.
+Before the sentencing, Fields, accompanied by one of his lawyers, walked to a podium in the courtroom and spoke.

 His comments came after more than a dozen survivors of and witnesses to the attack delivered emotional testimony about the physical and psychological wounds they had received as a result of the events that day.